tracelayer23/tracelayer/docs/05-AGENT-READY-CONTEXT.md

 Onchain activity is often relational.

-A wallet may interact with a smart account, factory, token, router, paymaster, bundler, or protocol contract.
+A wallet may interact with a smart account, factory, token contract, routing contract, infrastructure contract, application contract, or other account.

 Agent-ready context should include these relationships where evidence supports them.